Healthdirect Free Australian health advice you can count on.

 When my periods return, will they be the same as usual?

-Once your periods return, they may be irregular to start with if you are still making milk (lactating).
+Once your periods return, they may be irregular at first if you are still making breast milk (lactating).
 It's not unusual to skip a period, or even for it to be a few months before your next one.

 When you start reducing the amount of time you spend breastfeeding, your periods should start to return to their usual routine.